illWill2Survive/Fuel-OD/README.md

 This is the MVP for a open data project that will display -> "Fuel economy data are the result of vehicle testing done at the Environmental Protection Agency's National Vehicle and Fuel Emissions Laboratory in Ann Arbor, Michigan, and by vehicle manufacturers with oversight by EPA".

 You can find the data set at [fueleconomy.gov](http://www.fueleconomy.gov/feg/download.shtml).
-I personaly decided to only query data from 2011-2014, however this can be fixed via dataset variable in api.py.
+Currently only querying data from 2011-2014, however this can be fixed via dataset variable in api.py.

-I am currenly hosting it at my [personal subdomain](http://fuel.jarenglover.com).
+Currently hosted at one of our [personal subdomains](http://fuel.jarenglover.com).

 This project was great at teaching what it takes to host a web app.
 This included a stack from the OS up to REST API.